jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   - **synthetic greenhouse gas levy** or means the levy imposed by section 227
   - **temporary adverse event land** has the meaning given in section 193(1)
   - **the Customs** has the same meaning as Customs in section 5(1) of the Customs and Excise Act 2018
+  - **Treaty settlement** means—
+    (a) a Treaty settlement Act; or
+    (b) a Treaty settlement deed
+  - **Treaty settlement Act** means—
+    (a) an Act listed in Schedule 3 of the Treaty of Waitangi Act 1975; or (b) any other Act that provides redress for Treaty of Waitangi claims, including Acts that provide collective redress or participation arrangements for claimant groups whose claims are, or are to be, settled by another Act, including—
+      (i) the Maori Commercial Aquaculture Claims Settlement Act 2004:
+      (ii) the Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014:
+      (iii) the Nga Wai o Maniapoto (Waipa River) Act 2012:
+      (iv) the Ngati Tuwharetoa, Raukawa, and Te Arawa River Iwi Waikato River Act 2010:
+      (v) the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 and secondary legislation that gives effect to section 10 of that Act and is made under Part 9 of the Fisheries Act 1996
+  - **Treaty settlement deed** —
+    (a) means a deed or other agreement that—
+      (i) has been signed by or on behalf of a Minister of the Crown and representatives of a group of Māori; and (ii) is in settlement of the claims of that group or in express anticipation, or on account, of that settlement; and (b) to avoid doubt, includes a deed or other agreement of the kind described in paragraph (a) that relates to the claims of a collective or combination of Māori groups; but
+    (c) does not include an agreement in principle or any document that is preliminary to a signed and ratified deed
+  - **Treaty settlement entity** means any of the following:
+    (a) a post-settlement governance entity:
+    (b) a board, trust, committee, authority, or other body, incorporated or unincorporated, that is recognised in or established under any Treaty settlement Act:
+    (c) an entity or a person that is authorised by a Treaty settlement Act to act for a natural feature with legal personhood:
+    (d) Te Ohu Kai Moana or a mandated iwi organisation (as those terms are defined in section 5(1) of the Maori Fisheries Act 2004):
+    (e) an iwi aquaculture organisation (as defined in section 4 of the Maori Commercial Aquaculture Claims Settlement Act 2004)
   - **tree weed** means a forest species that is defined or designated as— (a) a pest in a pest management strategy under the Biosecurity Act 1993; or (b) a tree weed in regulations made under this Act
   - **tree weed spread** means the spread of a tree weed by natural regeneration
+  - **unfarmed land** , in relation to a record of title that is the subject of an ETS application, means that no land described in the record of title—
+    (a) has been used for farming purposes in the 5-year period before the ETS application; and (b) is LUC class 1–6 land that—
+      (i) is forest land; and
+      (ii) contains predominantly exotic forest species planted in the 5-year period after use of the land for farming purposes ceased
   - **unincorporated body** —
     (a) means an unincorporated body of persons; and (b) includes (but is not limited to)—